IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 High availability (HA) is not supported on all storage system types. {: attention}

-- HyperSwap topology is only supported for use with IBM Storage Virtualize family storage systems.
+- HyperSwap topology is only supported for use with IBM Storage Virtualize® family storage systems.
 - Stretched topology is only supported by SAN Volume Controller storage systems.

 ### HyperSwap volume limitations